AzumattDev/HearthBelow/Thunderstore/README.md

   enough down, a dungeon-style ambience fades in (configurable per player, or off).
 Log out in a cave and you log back in there; tombstones, drops, and loot stay down instead of popping topside.
+- **Weather stays outside.** Rock overhead counts as shelter: rain, snow and ash stop falling on you underground, the ground stops looking wet, and you get vanilla's Sheltered buff, muffled indoor sound and calm air - the same as standing in a roofed house.
+Weather still reaches in near a cave mouth, and `hearthbelow weather` explains why any given spot does or doesn't count.
 - **Creatures follow you in.** The navmesh is built from the voxel terrain, so monsters path into your tunnels.
 Sealing the entrance with raised ground still works as a defense.
 - **Multiplayer + persistence.** Works on existing worlds.
 Carves are tiny operations stored on